ikukonakano/DH110/README.md

 **Find the full UX storytelling [here](https://ikukonakano.github.io/DH110/Assignment04/)**

-## Wireframe and Graphic Design Element Variations
+## Wireframe and Low Fidelity Prototype

 [Note: some of my tasks and information was edited based on feedback from the professor so the past sections may reflect different research questions and objectives than the ones at hand.]